We believe in treating both the emotional and physical needs of our patients.

 How to Apply

-If you and your dog would like to be considered for the Karing Partners team, please follow these instructions:
+If you and your dog would like to be considered for the Karing Partners team, please apply for our Volunteer Services and Karing Partners program.

-After we receive BOTH of your applications, you will be contacted to set up a personal interview for you and your dog.
+After we receive your application, you will be contacted to set up a personal interview for you and your dog with the Voluteer Services Manager.

 For more information about our volunteer program, please contact Volunteer Services at (309) 665-4728.